-Acquisitions involve operational and financial risks and acquisitions may result in unforeseen risks and hidden liabilities for the Group Acquisitions (including the acquisition of Sefbo Holding AS in Norway signed on 20 September 2023 and expected to close during the fourth quarter of this year, the "Acquisition") involve a number of inherent operational and financial risks.
+Acquisitions involve operational and financial risks and acquisitions may result in unforeseen risks and hidden liabilities for the Group

+Acquisitions involve a number of inherent operational and financial risks.
 For example, some or all of the expected benefits and synergies of the Group's past and/or future acquisitions may not be realised, and there can be no assurance that any future acquisition will achieve the Group's net sales targets or other estimated benefits.
 The Group may fail in the valuation of any new acquisition targets, lose its customers or employees as a result of unsuccessful consolidation of acquired companies and businesses and the Group may not be successful in introducing and implementing Group-wide policies and control and information technology systems into the acquired targets (see also "Risk Factors - The Group may fail in integrating the acquired businesses into its existing organisation in a manner that supports the Group's business strategy").

 Corporate acquisitions also involve risks relating to obligations and liabilities of the acquired entities.
 The Group has carried and will carry out financial, legal and commercial due diligence reviews of potential target companies if and to the extent deemed appropriate by the Group's management on a case-by-case basis, however, there is a risk that such reviews will fail to detect potential or actual exposures, which could cause future losses for the target company and thereby adversely affect the Group's result and financial position after such an acquisition has been completed.
 In addition, there is a risk that purchase agreement indemnities are unenforceable, limited or expired.
 The Group may not be able to obtain compensation from a seller of a business if a risk relating to the operation of the business prior to an acquisition were to materialise.
 Carrying out acquisitions is often an extensive and complicated process that includes various costs, such as financing costs as well as costs for financial, legal and other advisers.
-A large part of such costs is charged to the Group expensive or take up a greater amount of management resources than expected, it may temporarily disrupt the Group's existing business operations.
-In addition, the acquisition of less profitable businesses or resource-intensive expansions of the Group's existing business operations, particularly abroad and in connection with potential new market entries, could adversely affect the Group's existing business operations.
+A large part of such costs is charged to the Group even if an acquisition, is not or cannot be completed.
+If identifying and examining potential acquisition targets and subsequent acquisitions prove significantly more expensive or take up a greater amount of management resources than expected, it may temporarily disrupt the Group's existing business operations.
+In addition, the acquisition of less profitable businesses or resource-intensive expansions of the Group's existing business operations, particularly abroad and in connection with potential new market entries, could adversely affect the Group's short- and long-term profitability.